Lab 8 min read

 Use the following checklist when creating articles:

-• Front matter is correctly set.
+• Front matter is correctly configured (to avoid Astro errors).

-• Heading structure is logical.
+• Heading structure is logical (so readers don’t get lost).

-• Code blocks have appropriate language specifications.
+• Code blocks have appropriate language specifications (for beautiful highlighting).

-• Alt attributes are set for images.
+• Image alt attributes are set (accessibility is important).

 Support this article